-If you are running actors on Apify, performance is directly related to your wallet (or rather a bank account).
-The slower and heavier your program is, the more Compute units and higher subscription plan you will need.
+If you are running actors on Apify, performance is directly related to your wallet (or rather bank account).
+The slower and heavier your program is, the more Compute units and higher subscription plan you'll need.
 The goal of optimization is simple: Make the code run as fast possible and use the least resources possible.
-On Apify, the resources are memory and CPU usage (Don't forget that the more memory you allocate to a run, the bigger share of CPU you get - proportionaly).
+On Apify, the resources are memory and CPU usage (don't forget that the more memory you allocate to a run, the bigger share of CPU you get - proportionally).
 Memory alone should never be a bottleneck though.
 If it is, that means either a bug (memory leak) or bad architecture of the program (you need to split the computation to smaller parts).
 So in the rest of this article, we will focus only on optimizing CPU usage.
 You allocate more memory only to get more power from the CPU.

-Before we get to the practical part, lets diverge with an analogy to help us think about performance of scrapers.
+Before we get to the practical part, lets diverge with an analogy to help us think about the performance of scrapers.

 Game development analogy

-Now, if you want to build your own game and you are not C/C++ veteran with a team, you will likely use an existing engine (like Unreal or Unity) and focus on the design of the game environment itself.
-Unless you will go crazy, the game will likely run just fine since those engines have already been optimized for you.
+Now, if you want to build your own game and you are not a C/C++ veteran with a team, you will likely use an existing engine (like Unreal or Unity) and focus on the design of the game environment itself.
+Unless you go crazy, the game will likely run just fine since those engines have already been optimized for you.
 Your job is to choose an appropriate engine and use it well.

 Back to scrapers

 What are the engines of the scraping world?
-A browser, an HTTP library, an HTML parser and a JSON parser.
+A browser, an HTTP library, an HTML parser, and a JSON parser.
 The CPU spends more than 99% of its workload in these libraries.
-As with the engines, you are likely not gonna write these from scratch (although, we wrote our own HTTP library on top of popular Got).
+As with engines, you are not likely gonna write these from scratch (although, we wrote our own HTTP library on top of popular Got).
 It is about how you use these tools.
 The little code you write in the (handle) pageFunction is absolutely insignificant compared to what is running inside these tools.
 In other words, it doesn't matter how many functions you call or how many variables you extract.
 If you want to optimize your scrapers, you need to choose the lightweight option from the tools and use it as little as possible.
-Actor scraping only JSON API can be as much as 50 times faster/cheaper than a browser based solution.
+An actor scraping only JSON API can be as much as 50 times faster/cheaper than a browser based solution.

 - JSON API (HTTP call + JSON parse) - Scraping an API (public or internal) is the best option.
 The response is usually smaller than the HTML page and the data are already structured and cheap to parse.
 Usable for about 30% of websites.